Skip to Content

 • 45% of employees are overwhelmed by the amount of meetings they have to attend

 Pull together specific research, too.
 For meetings, you could calculate how expensive your biggest meeting is at your organization.
-For an internal communications problem, you could share the results of a detailed survey (we have a template for that here).
 Sharing generic research can be helpful to set the stage and frame the problem, but be sure you’re bringing it home to your leadership team and show that the organization is experiencing this pain, today.

 3.)
 Describe the current state, and what the company is doing about it.